+ISACA offers many professional certifications but CISA certification and CISM have been their top performing designations.
 To begin with CISA (Certified Information Systems Auditor) is a certification for information systems auditing.
-It is the gold standard certification when it comes to the profession of auditing IT systems.
+It is the gold standard when it comes to the profession of auditing IT systems.

-It is ideally suitable for auditors who are either in the information systems auditing field or want to branch into IS auditing.
+It is ideally suitable for auditors who are either in the information systems auditing field or want to branch into IS audits.
 The certification exam is quite rigorous and it also has five years experience requirement for certification.

-The content on the CISA examination is a mix of auditing, IT operations, IT governance, and information security.
+The content on the CISA examination is a mix of audit, IT operations, IT governance, and information security.
 In fact the biggest weightage in the CISA exam is given to the Protection of Information Assets domain which is actually another name for information security.

 Is CISSP for You?

-But having said that CISSP is far more technical in its content that CISA.
-Though you can apply the knowledge learned in CISSP while auditing information systems but the certification itself does not cover the auditing domain.
-For CISSP certification, you also need to pass the exam and get 5 years experience in one of the 8 domains of CISSP.
+But having said that CISSP is a cyber security certification that is far more technical in its content that CISA.
+Though you can apply the knowledge learned in CISSP certification while auditing information systems but the certification itself does not cover the auditing domain and it is more appropriate for roles like security consultant, security engineer or professionals involved with core work of information security assessment.

 CISA vs CISSP – Final Verdict

-So briefly, when it comes to CISA vs CISSP, it all depends on your objective.
+So, briefly, when it comes to CISA vs CISSP, it all depends on your objective and career path.
 If you are in the auditing field, then you should definitely go for CISA.
-But if you are working in core IT security management or IT security administration, then CISSP will be more beneficial for you.
+It will definitely help with your career in audit.